RNNPose: Recurrent 6-DoF Object Pose Refinement with Robust Correspondence Field Estimation and Pose Optimization: Conclusions and Limitations

-We have presented a recurrent framework for 6-DOF object pose refinement, where a non-linear least squares problem is formulated for pose optimization based on the estimated correspondence field between the rendered image and observed image.
+We have presented a recurrent framework for 6-DOF object pose refinement.
+A non-linear least squares problem is formulated for pose optimization based on the estimated correspondence field between the rendered image and observed image.
 Descriptor-based consistency checking is included to downweight unreliable correspondences for occlusion handling.
-Our method performs robustly with erroneous pose initializations and severe occlusions, which achieves state-of-the-art performances on public datasets.
+Our method performs robustly against erroneous pose initializations and severe occlusions, which achieves state-of-the-art performances on public datasets.

-Our method is still limited to known objects (having been seen during training), though for a novel object, only the pose refinement module needs finetuning to achieve good performance.
+One limitation of our method is that the trained model is object-specific similar to many other works~\cite{li2018deepim,zakharov2019dpod,iwase2021repose}.
+Although for a novel object, only the pose refinement module needs further finetuning, the limited generalization ability to unknown objects is still undeniable.
+More detailed discussions are in the supplementary material.
 In the future, we plan to extend our method to handle unknown objects for better generality.

 \begin{spacing}{0.} {

 \textbf{Acknowledgement}.
 This work is supported in part by Centre for Perceptual and Interactive Intelligence Limited, in part by the General Research Fund through the Research Grants Council of Hong Kong under Grants (Nos.
 14204021, 14207319, 14203118, 14208619), in part by Research Impact Fund Grant No. R5001-18, in part by CUHK Strategic Fund. } \end{spacing}